brianbrainium/BrainPDF/OFFLINE_USAGE.md

 2. Use your browser's developer tools to simulate going offline.
 3. Refresh the page.
 The application should continue to load and allow you to interact with it without errors.

-For an automated check run `npm test`.
+For an automated check run `pnpm test`.
 The `pwa-offline.test.js` script ensures the generated files contain the service worker configuration required for offline operation.